 Find out more >>

-Northern Care Alliance NHS Group was formed in 2017 when Salford Royal NHS Foundation Trust and Pennine Acute Hospitals NHS Trust came together.
-It covers Bury / Rochdale, Oldham, Salford and North Manchester.
+The Northern Care Alliance NHS Foundation Trust was created by bringing together Salford Royal NHS Foundation Trust and The Pennine Acute Hospitals NHS Trust.
+It is comprised of four Care Organisations covering Salford, Oldham, Bury and Rochdale.

 Find out more >>